Hybrid Meetings: Stop Losing Remote Participants

 - Reliable, tested-before-each-meeting equipment

-4. Structured Participation
+4. Use Structured Turn-Taking

 Don't rely on organic conversation.
 Use techniques that ensure everyone contributes: